hand tight of a couple of good friends on the street at the twilight

 They’re strong – It’s that time of life.
 My poor kids Patrick and Paul, never get to visit without being put to work in some fashion.
 Whether helping replace a ceiling lightbulb or schlepping out summer furniture, they’re always pressed into service.
 Recently, both came to visit at different times of the week, and each helped me carry heavy items to the basement.
 Sometimes, they’ve been working all day themselves, but help their poor mom without fuss or complaint.
 I’m grateful.

 They’re useful – Not only do they help me physically, but they help in other ways too.
 Paul, our youngest, is a professional chef.
 The other day he came to my kitchen and whipped up a focaccia bread, just for kicks.
 It was delicious and exactly what I needed to tune out this crazy world.
 Speaking of crazy worlds, my oldest Patrick is a mental health therapist.
 Since I’m good at catastrophizing… well, everything, Patrick’s good at putting life back into perspective.
 (What’s the worst-case scenario?
-What are the odds of that happening, he asks?).
+What are the odds of that happening?).
 Always, I feel better.

 They’re nice – I love the companionship of my guys.
 Paul and I have watched “Top Chef” together for years.
 We still love to predict who will get the inevitable, “Please pack your knives and go.”
 I always associate that show with happy times and occasionally, Paul and I still catch an episode together.
 Patrick is a musician, and we compare writing songs with writing blog posts, how to get the most responses on social media, how to keep going when times get tough, and you feel discouraged.
 It’s nice when you not only love your kids but like them.